sarthak107/library-management/README.md

     ```bash
     npm install
     ```
-This project is deployed at [Vercel](https://library-management-nu.vercel.app/)
+This project is deployed [here](https://library-management-nu.vercel.app/)

 To use the depolyed version: